 - Text: If the underlying Look is a table, the data will return as text:

 2. Single Value Text: If the underlying Look is a Single Value visualization, the data will return as a text value:

 3. Image: If the underlying Look is a chart, the data will return as a image of the visualization:

 Hiding Commands and Subfolders

 Hide a command or subspace by starting the name with

 [Hidden].
 For example, this subspace and this command will not be visible in the

-In Lookerbot's help menu listing the available commands, you can get a description of the dashboard that gets returned.
-To do this:
+Lookerbot's help menu lists the available commands as well as a description of the dashboard that gets returned: